EldritchJS/word-fountain/README.md

 # Word Fountain

-Publish words to an Apache Kafka topic
+Publish liquor sales to an AMQ-P topic using Stomp

 ## Quick start